Innocent6303/To-do-list/README.md

  * Learn and practice web development basics.
  * Understand JavaScript concepts like `localStorage` and event handling.
+## 🏆 Show Your Support
+⭐ Star this repository if you found it fun and helpful!

 # Happy Coding! 💻